Forensics and Debate Team

 - Webster Film and Video Society

-- Eighth Annual Central Region AES Student Summit
+- Ninth Annual Central Region AES Student Summit